NYU-MLDA/OpenABC/README.md

 [![Version](https://img.shields.io/badge/Version-1.0.0-brightgreen)](https://github.com/NYU-MLDA/OpenABC)
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-## Update (February 2022)
+## Update

-1) The dataset is hosted at [OpenABC-D](https://app.globus.org/file-manager?origin_id=ae7b03ad-9e50-472c-9601-ff99054ae47c&origin_path=%2F).
+1) Full dataset (Initial, intermediate and final optimized AIGs) is hosted at [OpenABC-D](https://app.globus.org/file-manager?origin_id=ae7b03ad-9e50-472c-9601-ff99054ae47c&origin_path=%2F).
+All relevant bench, graphml, label CSVs and run logs are stored here.
+The entire zip is 1.4TB so it has been equally divided into 14 chunks, each of 107GB.
+For downloading and unzipping, minimum of 3TB disk space is required.

+2) ML-ready dataset (Pytorch files for initial AIG with synthesis recipe information + target labels as pickled file ~ 19GB) is hosted [here](https://nyu.box.com/v/openabcd-mlready).
+All one need is to configure the paths as documented and run the models for QoR prediction.

-2) Pytorch-geometric has newly released versions 2.0.* and is not backward compatible.
-Thus, to use the already existing ptdata, please install [Pytorch-geometric](https://github.com/pyg-team/pytorch_geometric/tags) version < 2.0.* or regenerate the pt data files using the dumped graphml files.
+3) Pytorch-geometric has newly released versions 2.0.* and is not backward compatible.
+Thus, to use the already existing pytorch data, please install [Pytorch-geometric](https://github.com/pyg-team/pytorch_geometric/tags) version < 2.0.* or regenerate the pt data files using the dumped graphml files.

 ## Overview